Ethical guidelines for Animal Protection Norway

 Should a potential conflict of interest arise, one shall on one’s own initiative consider informing superiors about disqualification or conflict of interest.
 Conflicts of interest are not always obvious, so in cases of doubt, the immediate superior or other superior should be consulted.

-Elected representatives and employees in Dyrebeskyttelsen Norge shall not offer, promise or give anything of economic value or other improper advantage to another party to get that person to perform or refrain from performing something in connection with their duties.
-In the performance of work or positions of trust for DN, one shall also not ask for, accept or receive any form of improper advantage that may influence one’s own decisions.
+Elected representatives and employees of Animal Protection Norway shall not offer, promise, or give anything of economic value or other undue advantage to another party to induce them to perform or refrain from performing something in connection with their duties.
+In the performance of work or elected office for APN, one shall also not request, accept, or receive any form of undue advantage that could influence one’s own decisions.

-Gifts or other favors shall occur in accordance with good and accepted business and organizational practice.
-The purpose of any gifts, representation or other expenses must under no circumstances be to influence the recipient to perform their duty in an unlawful manner, or influence/be perceived to influence integrity or independence.
+Gifts or other benefits shall be given in accordance with good and accepted business and organizational practice.
+The purpose of any gifts, representation, or other expenses must under no circumstances be to influence the recipient to perform their duty in an improper manner, or to influence/be perceived as influencing integrity or independence.

 The leader of the Central Board, leaders in Dyrebeskyttelsen Norge’s branches, and the leader of the secretariat shall contribute to building an organization that safeguards Dyrebeskyttelsen Norge’s purpose and principles.
 It is a leadership responsibility at all levels to review Dyrebeskyttelsen Norge’s ethical guidelines and statutes with current and new regular volunteers and employees, and ensure that the rules are followed in daily operations.

-Regular volunteers and employees in Dyrebeskyttelsen Norge have a personal responsibility to follow the ethical platform and statutes.
-Violations of these may for volunteers and employees result in consequences for the board position or for the employment relationship.
+Permanent volunteers and employees of Animal Protection Norway have a personal responsibility to follow the ethical platform and bylaws.
+Breaches of these may, for volunteers and employees, lead to consequences for their board position or employment relationship.

 Social media and the internet are important for spreading and obtaining information and creating dialogue.

-Elected representatives in Dyrebeskyttelsen Norge are encouraged to show caution when using social media and the internet.
-One shall be careful about what one shares, and source-critical about where this comes from.
-Views and statements that may be perceived as coming from DN must be in accordance with DN’s purpose, statutes and ethical platform.
-Everyone is encouraged to show the same caution, consideration and judgment on social media as it is natural to do in other contexts.
+Elected representatives in Animal Protection Norway are encouraged to exercise caution when using social media and the internet.
+One should be careful about what one shares and be critical of the sources.
+Views and expressions that may be perceived as coming from APN must be in line with APN’s purpose, bylaws, and ethical platform.
+Everyone is encouraged to show the same caution, consideration, and judgment on social media as is natural in other contexts.

-All employees and elected representatives in Dyrebeskyttelsen Norge must at all times be aware of the most important points in applicable privacy legislation, and follow this.
+All employees and elected representatives in Animal Protection Norway must at all times be aware of the most important points in current privacy legislation and comply with it.

 Elected representatives and employees are encouraged to show great caution in handling and storing personal data, and to contact the secretariat immediately after it is discovered that personal data has gone astray or in case of questions about processing of personal data.